 Our Thesis

-Digital Trust Ventures (DTV) is a Silicon Slopes (Utah) based venture studio dedicated to helping found and fund startups implementing self-sovereign identity (SSI) technologies globally, using the industry-leading technical and business SSI expertise and guidance of Dr. Samuel Smith and Timothy Ruff.
-DTV is now building a portfolio of startups that will support launching a angel-to-seed stage venture fund dedicated to SSI investment.
+Digital Trust Ventures (DTV) is a Silicon Slopes (Utah) based venture studio dedicated to helping found and fund startups implementing authentic web (AW) technologies globally, using the industry-leading technical and business expertise and guidance of Dr. Samuel Smith and Timothy Ruff.
+DTV is now building a portfolio of startups and a venture fund dedicated to AW investment.

 Predictions